Creativity from averages: the view for AI, with maths from middle school

 TLDR: Averaging may produce novel results, and even extreme results

-I am a researcher at CNRS, the French center for research (more on institutions).
-I primarily work in linguistics and psycholinguistics: using language is an every day achievement, and we want to understand this human capacity.
-The field of linguistics is composed of interacting subfields, such as phonology, morphology, syntax; I specialize in semantics and pragmatics: what are the elementary operations that we deploy to construct the meaning of a series of words?
+I primarily work on language and communication: Using language is an every day achievement, and we want to understand this capacity.
+I use methods from machine learning, experimental psychology, and linguistics.
+The field of linguistics itself is composed of interacting subfields, such as phonology, morphology, syntax; I specialize in semantics and pragmatics: what are the elementary operations that we deploy to construct the meaning of a series of words?
 How do we manage to compute and combine these operations with no apparent effort?
 How do children come to master this complex system?
-What do other species do of this?
 How do machines perform?

 Links in the entries may lead to more material: scripts for